csiro-data-school/python-files/_episodes/10-files.md

 Files need to be closed when they are no longer needed.
 One reason is that computers can 'lock' files while they are open, to prevent unexpected changes while the file is in use.
-For example, you don't want to accidently be editing a text file in word at the same time as you have a Python program automatically using its contents.
+For example, you don't want to accidently be editing a text file in Word at the same time as you have a Python program automatically using its contents.

 In Python, closing files involves a call to the `close()` method on the file